corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 A common pattern is a Rust backend with a TypeScript frontend connected through a typed API layer.
 The [`ts-rs`](https://github.com/Aleph-Alpha/ts-rs) crate can automatically generate TypeScript types from your Rust types, giving you closed-loop type safety across both sides with almost no extra work:

+{% podcast_quote(id="8087b1dc", slug="rust-in-production-ep-9-amp-s-carter-schultz", player="s02e02-amp?t=47:02", attribution="Carter Schultz, Robotics Architect at AMP") %}
-> "We have a Rust backend and TypeScript frontend.
-There's an amazing crate, `ts-rs`, that for any Rust types you define will generate TypeScript types for them, so you have closed-loop type safety between them.
+"We have a Rust backend and TypeScript frontend.
+There\'s an amazing crate, `ts-rs`, that for any Rust types you define will generate TypeScript types for them, so you have closed-loop type safety between them.
 We end up using `serde_json` to serialize a Rust type, send it to the frontend, and the frontend uses `ts-rs` to get TypeScript types for it.
 We have closed-loop type safety across both applications for practically free.
 It was so easy to set up."
->
-> [Carter Schultz](/podcast/s02e02-amp/?t=47%3A02), Robotics Architect at AMP ([Rust in Production, S02E02](/podcast/s02e02-amp/?t=47%3A02))
+{% end %}

 Oxide Computer takes this further with a fully generated API layer: their server framework [Dropshot](https://github.com/oxidecomputer/dropshot) generates an OpenAPI spec directly from Rust endpoint definitions, which then drives a TypeScript client generator.
 No need to write or maintain API definitions by hand:

+{% podcast_quote(id="97aa1056", slug="oxide-s-steve-klabnik", player="s03e03-oxide?t=1:22:49", attribution="Steve Klabnik, Author and Software Engineer at Oxide Computer") %}
-> "I write my server-side definition, say 'please generate stuff and regenerate the client in TypeScript,' and when I switch back to my TypeScript file it gives me a type error if I'm not passing something correctly.
+"I write my server-side definition, say \'please generate stuff and regenerate the client in TypeScript,\' and when I switch back to my TypeScript file it gives me a type error if I\'m not passing something correctly.
 I get full type safety the whole way up through the stack.
-We've been very happy with TypeScript.
-It's a pragmatic decision to engage with that ecosystem deeply, and it's been very, very nice."
+We\'ve been very happy with TypeScript.
+It\'s a pragmatic decision to engage with that ecosystem deeply, and it\'s been very, very nice."
->
-> [Steve Klabnik](/podcast/s03e03-oxide/?t=1%3A22%3A49), Author and Software Engineer at Oxide Computer ([Rust in Production, S03E03](/podcast/s03e03-oxide/?t=1%3A22%3A49))
+{% end %}

 ## What About Deno and Bun?